abhogal-lab/WillisWorks/README.md

 - Explore how source-flow reserve and proximal network resistance alter pressure redistribution.

-- Recognize that staging labels and derived injury/function metrics are teaching summaries, not diagnostic classifications.
+- Recognize that staging labels are teaching summaries, not diagnostic classifications.

 ## Intended users and intended use
 The simulator is intended for medical students, residents, radiologists,